by Joy Thierry Llewellyn

 Uland wrote, “So you see, imagination needs moodling—long, inefficient, happy idling, dawdling and putter,” which means I am a firm believer in the importance of daydreaming out windows, of sitting by the water or people watching in airports, and in particular going on long walks in nature.
-I had to learn the hard way that in order to have a bottomless, welcoming, freely giving, and creative interior, I needed to give myself daily intentional time to refresh and replenish my creative source.
+I learned the hard way that to have a deep, welcoming, freely giving creative pool, I needed to take daily intentional time to refresh and replenish myself.

 Consider this “moodling” recommendation my gift to you.
 The world needs storytellers, always has, always will.
 If you have stories inside you that want to get out, then my recommendation is to give yourself daily moodling moments.
 You won’t regret it, and it will show in your work.
 Happy writing.

 “I think I did pretty well, considering I started out